 The online catalogue of The Leiden Collection provides the first scholarly overview of the remarkable collection of Dutch and Flemish paintings and drawings assembled by Thomas S. Kaplan and his wife, Daphne Recanati Kaplan.
-The catalogue, launched in January 2017, and edited by Arthur K. Wheelock Jr., presents the most current, in-depth information about 177 paintings and drawings from the Collection.
+The catalogue, launched in January 2017, and edited by Arthur K. Wheelock Jr., presents the most current, in-depth information about more than 175 paintings and drawings from the Collection.

 The catalogue contains Artist Biographies with selected literature for each of the artists represented in the Collection.
 The Artwork Entries discuss each work, and include comparative illustrations, endnotes, and relevant Iconclass terms.
 Each entry also includes tabs that contain bibliographic references, provenance information, and a technical summary of the artwork.
 In addition, four Scholarly Essays explore topics germane to the Collection.
 These Artist Biographies, Entries, and Essays were written by over 20 internationally renowned scholars.

 The catalogue has been archived so that a permanent record of these texts will always be available.
 New archived versions of individual Biographies, Entries, and Essays will occur when a substantive change to the narrative occurs.
 Subsequent editions of the catalogue will also be archived.

 About opens a dropdown with tabs providing access to a range of information about the Collection and its background.
 A form to Contact the Collection is accessible via this dropdown.

 Collection opens a dropdown with access to:

 - The Catalogue of artworks in The Leiden Collection, which can be explored in a Grid or Gallery view.
 Artwork Entries can by accessed from both views.